Admittedly planning a wedding during COVID has become all the more challenging when the pandemic doesn’t seem to want to go away.

 In your invitations, ensure your guests are aware they should only attend if they are feeling well and do not have any respiratory or COVID-19 symptoms.
 If they have even mild symptoms or have been in contact with a known carrier, they must not attend.

 Keep your wedding guests informed of any updates by having a wedding website.
 This helps to field any questions or address concerns guests may have about the day.
+For some ideas on how to create a wedding website, check out this article on brides.com.

 Discuss options with guests particularly those with conditions affecting their immunity on the possibility of attending the ceremony and not the reception.
 There are lower risks of developing complications while attending the ceremony compared to the reception.